joshfrench/om-wiki-fork/Advanced-Tutorial.md

 ## A Structure

-The following is a loose pattern, real applications may need more or less than is what is described.
+The following is a loose pattern, real applications may need more or less than what is described.
 Still the following is a good starting point for doing your own explorations around organizing larger Om programs.